parse-community/docs/_includes/android/users.md

 This call will asynchronously create a new user in your Parse App.
 Before it does this, it checks to make sure that both the username and email are unique.
 Also, it securely hashes the password in the cloud using bcrypt.
 We never store passwords in plaintext, nor will we ever transmit passwords back to the client in plaintext.

 Note that we used the `signUpInBackground` method, not the `saveInBackground` method.
-New `%{ParseUser}`s should always be created using the `signUpInBackground` (or `signUp`) method.
+New `ParseUser`s should always be created using the `signUpInBackground` (or `signUp`) method.
 Subsequent updates to a user can be done by calling `save`.

 The `signUpInBackground` method comes in various flavors, with the ability to pass back errors, and also synchronous versions.
 As usual, we highly recommend using the asynchronous versions when possible, so as not to block the UI in your app.
 You can read more about these specific methods in our [API docs](/docs/android/).

 If a signup isn't successful, you should read the error object that is returned.
 The most likely case is that the username or email has already been taken by another user.
 You should clearly communicate this to your users, and ask them try a different username.

 You are free to use an email address as the username.
-Simply ask your users to enter their email, but fill it in the username property &mdash; `%{ParseUser}` will work as normal.
+Simply ask your users to enter their email, but fill it in the username property &mdash; `ParseUser` will work as normal.
 We'll go over how this is handled in the reset password section.

 ## Logging In